 - Expect the best by engaging in self-criticism, bringing passion to professional duties, and being committed to collegiality

 The PhD program is open to allied health professionals who have completed a graduate degree.
-Examples include a Master of Science (MS) in Health and Rehabilitation Sciences, Masters of Occupational Therapy (MOT), Masters of Physical Therapy (MPT), Doctor of Physical Therapy (DPT), and Masters of Science in Dietetics.
+Examples include a Master of Science (MS) in Allied Medicine, Masters of Occupational Therapy (MOT), Masters of Physical Therapy (MPT), Doctor of Physical Therapy (DPT), and Masters of Science in Dietetics.
 Other related graduate degrees may be appropriate; for additional information please contact the HRS Academic Coordinator of Graduate Education at HRSGraduateStudentServices@osumc.edu.
 For students with a bachelor's degree, the MS can be earned by overlapping the MS and PhD programs through the dual degree MS/PhD program.